Vector-wise Joint Diagonalization of Almost Commuting Matrices: Conclusion

-Numerical results suggest that our vector-wise framework is much more efficient than the popular Jacobi-type algorithm, especially for large-scale matrices, and can be applied in ICA to reconstruct the source signals.
-We have numerically and theoretically examined the relations between the objective functional $\mc{J}(\Lad_1,\Lad_2,U)$ in \eqref{eq:problem} and the commutator $[A,B]$ and find $\mc{J} \sim \norm{[A,B]}^2$, which means that when $\norm{[A,B]}$ is small enough, the commuting matrices $(A',B') = (U \Lad_1 U^T, U \Lad_2 U^T) $ constructed from Algorithm \ref{alg:VJD} satisfy the estimate \eqref{eq:linest} and hence give a desired numerical solution for Lin's theorem.
-Finally, we would like to point out that our approach works quite well for almost commuting matrices, but the failure probability of Algorithm \ref{alg:VJD} for random pairs of non-commutative matrices increases when $\norm{[A,B]}$ grows.
-It would be important and useful to find an algorithm for Lin’s Theorem beyond the almost commuting regime.
+Numerical results suggest that our vector-wise framework is more efficient than the popular Jacobi-type algorithm, especially for large-scale matrices, and can be applied to the ICA problem for signal reconstruction.
+We have numerically and theoretically examined the relations between the cost functional $\mc{J}(D_1,D_2,U)$ in \eqref{eq:problem} and the commutator $[A,B]$ and find $\mc{J} \sim \norm{[A,B]}^2$, which indicates that when $\norm{[A,B]}$ is small enough, the commuting matrices $(A', B') = (U D_1 U^T, U D_2 U^T)$ constructed from Algorithm \ref{alg:VJD} satisfy the estimate \eqref{eq:linest} and hence give a desired numerical solution for Lin's theorem.
+Finally, we would like to point out that though our approach works quite well for almost commuting matrices, it would be still important and useful to find an algorithm for Lin’s Theorem beyond the almost commuting regime.